flower-spring/springlobby0.268-alternative/README.md

 # Problems in 0.268 and still existing with 0.268-alternative :<a id="Level_2_summary"></a>

 - After the map is changed from selectmap window the map name visible in battleroom tab is not changed.
-- Country flags are not displayed when mouse is over a player name (unsure if this situation is generalized or it's just for me).
+- The name of the country's flag is not displayed when mouse is over the country flag of a player (unsure if this situation is generalized or it's just for me).
-- Maps are not sorted correctly after you selected one item.
+- Maps are not sorted correctly after you selected one item (for example size).
 It's needed to click on sign "<" or ">".
 - Parameters are displayed two times instead only one, in select map window.

 | Parameters displayed two times in select map window. | ![parameters_in_double_selectmap_window](images_for_readme/parameters_in_double_selectmap_window.png) |